tensorflow/docs/site/en/guide/gpu_performance_analysis.md

     happen that one GPU (typically GPU0) is oversubscribed because the host mistakenly ends up putting more work on it.
-6. Lastly, check the training step across all GPUs in your trace view for any ops that are executing sequntially.
+6. Lastly, check the training step across all GPUs in your trace view for any ops that are executing sequentially.
 This usually happens when your program includes control dependencies from one GPU to another.
 Debugging performance in this situation has been solved on a case-by-case basis in the past.
 If you observe this behavior in your program,